linkerd/linkerd/linkerd/docs/routers.md

 maxConcurrentRequests | unlimited | The maximum number of concurrent requests the server will accept. announce | an empty list | A list of concrete names to announce using the router's [announcers](#announcers). clearContext | `false` | If `true`, all headers that set linkerd contexts are removed from inbound requests.
-Useful for servers exposed on untrusted networks.
+Useful for servers exposed on untrusted networks. timeoutMs | no timeout | Total timeout in milliseconds for a request and all of its retries.

 <a name="client-configuration"></a>
 ## Client Configuration